react-dnd/react-dnd/docs/API.md

 ## `NativeDragItemTypes`

-Provides a single constant, `NativeDragItemTypes.FILE`, that you can use as an item type for file drop targets.
+Provides two constants, `NativeDragItemTypes.FILE` and `NativeDragItemTypes.URL`, that you can use as an item type for native file and URL drop targets.

 ## `DropEffects`